 3. Algorithm

 We propose novel techniques focusing on several key aspects of GRF-based protein function prediction: choosing negative examples, forming label biases for unlabeled genes with some known annotations, and combining data networks.
 In addition we suggest a new optimization algorithm tailored to our techniques, and provide a framework for tuning parameters using the training data.
-Lastly we explore different error metrics commonly used to judge machine learning algorithms, and focus on error metrics particularly useful to the experimentalists who would benefit most from computational predictions.
+[This last sentence is not really the algorithm so should be eliminated] Lastly we explore different error metrics commonly used to judge machine learning algorithms, and focus on error metrics particularly useful to the experimentalists who would benefit most from computational predictions.

 3.1 Label Biases

 Mostafavi 2009 showed that significant performance gain could be achieved by allowing existing GO annotations to inform the priors applied to genes in GRF function prediction.
 This idea is supported by the work of King 2003, which showed that patterns of GO annotations alone provided enough signal to predict future annotations.
 The implementation of Mostafavi 2009, denoted HLBias, specified that genes which possessed annotations for functions ancestral to the function of interest received a prior bias of the proportion of genes with the ancestral function that also are known to have the function in question.
+[I don’t understand the following sentence.]
 However, the complexity of functional relationships, and the subjectivity of their delineation, suggest linkage between functions beyond ancestral relationships.
 This is especially true when considering annotations in all three branches of the GO hierarchy simultaneously.
 Accordingly, we extend HLBias to include the likelihood of a given function co-occurring with all other existing annotations, in the following manner:

-Let G be the nxd annotation matrix, where n is the number of genes and d the number of GO categories, and let P be the dxd matrix specifying the empirical conditional probability of seeing annotation c given the presence of annotation m:
+Let G be the n by d annotation matrix, where n is the number of genes and d the number of GO categories, and let P be the d by d matrix specifying the empirical conditional probability of seeing annotation c given the presence of annotation m [This notation is strange: P(m,c) is the notation for a joint probability but what you say in words is P(c|m)]:

 P(m,c) = p(Gic=1 | Gim=1) = n+mc / n+m